Alex Stapleton

-Alex Stapleton is an American director, showrunner, and executive producer of documentary feature films and unscripted television.
+Kristin Alexandria Stapleton is an American director, producer, and showrunner who specializes in documentary feature films and unscripted television.

 Career

 Stapleton's directorial debut was the 2011 feature documentary, Corman's World: Exploits of a Hollywood Rebel, about the life and career of film producer Roger Corman.
 Premiering at the 2011 Cannes Film Festival, it was in competition for the Caméra d'Or award.
 The documentary includes interviews with Jack Nicholson, Martin Scorsese, and Ron Howard among others.
 On review aggregator Rotten Tomatoes, Corman's World: Exploits of a Hollywood Rebel has an approval rating of 92% based on 51 reviews.

 In 2019, Stapleton directed and executive produced the Netflix documentary Hello, Privilege.
 It's Me, Chelsea.
 The project follows Chelsea Handler as she reexamines the concept of white privilege and its effect on American culture.

-For the 2020 Netflix docuseries, The Playbook, Stapleton directed an episode on legendary coach Jill Ellis about the rules she lives by to find success on and off the field.
+For the 2020 Netflix docuseries, The Playbook, Stapleton directed an episode on coach Jill Ellis about the rules she lives by to find success on and off the field.

-Stapleton executive produced and showran the FX documentary television miniseries Pride, which followed the fight for LGBT rights in the United States decade-by-decade from the 1950's through the 2000's.
+Stapleton executive produced and showran the FX documentary television miniseries Pride, which followed the fight for LGBT rights in the United States decade-by-decade from the 1950s to the 2000s.
 Produced by Killer Television, Vice Studios, and Refinery29, the 6 episode series premiered on May 14, 2021.
 On Rotten Tomatoes, Pride has an approval rating of 100% based on 12 reviews, with an average rating of 7.5/10.
-The series was nominated for several awards including a Gotham Independent Film Award and a GLAAD Media Award.
+The series was nominated for several awards, including a Gotham Independent Film Award and a GLAAD Media Award.

 Later in 2021, Stapleton founded the production company House of NonFiction, which has an overall deal with Industrial Media.
 House of NonFiction's overall continued with Sony Pictures Television following the later's acquisition of Industrial Media in 2022.
 Stapleton directed the 2023 Reggie Jackson documentary Reggie with Delirio Films, BRON, and Red Crown Productions producing.

 In 2024, Stapleton directed an episode of God Save Texas for HBO, focusing on the energy industry and its impact on her family in Houston, Texas.
-She also directed and executive produced the two-part documentary series, How Music Got Free, for Paramount+ which followed the dramatic changes to the music industry in the late-90's and early-2000's that resulted from file-sharing technology and the rapid growth of music-piracy.
+She also directed and executive-produced the two-part documentary series, How Music Got Free, for Paramount+, which followed the dramatic changes to the music industry in the late '90s and early 2000s that resulted from file-sharing technology and the rapid growth of music piracy.
+In 2025, Stapleton was hired by rapper Curtis "50 Cent" Jackson to direct a documentary about the Sean Combs sexual misconduct allegations.
+The four-part series, titled Sean Combs: The Reckoning, was released by Netflix on December 2, 2025.